How to Use

 Purchase Offer:

-1. This node allows you to checkout in-game through the Epic Games Store overlay and returns a success/failure event for the purchase which you can use to unlock items, add coins, or other transacational code.
+1. This node allows you to check out in-game through the Epic Games Store overlay and returns a success/failure event for the purchase, which you can use to unlock items, add coins, or other transactional code.

 2. This works with DLC, microtransactions, and any type of offer that the Epic Games Store provides.